If you're obese, speak to your GP for advice about losing weight safely.

-Your GP may refer you to other services, such as local weight loss groups.
-These could be provided by the NHS, or may be commercial services you pay for.
+- local weight loss groups – these could be provided by your local authority, the NHS, or commercial services you may have to pay for

 Read more about how your GP can help you lose weight.